 Connectivity and Power Accuracy

-Kinetic unlike most smart trainer manufacturers has chosen not to use ANT+FEC control for their trainers, and rely on Bluetooth for trainer control and power data transmission.
-We had a great deal of difficulty connecting to the Kinetic Fit application with an Android phone and despite numerous attempts to troubleshoot the problem, including calls to customer support, we were unable to fix the issue.
+Kinetic, unlike most smart trainer manufacturers, has chosen not to use ANT+ FEC control for their trainers, relying solely on Bluetooth Smart for trainer control and power data transmission.
+We had a great deal of difficulty connecting to the Kinetic Fit application with an Android phone.
+Despite numerous attempts to troubleshoot the problem, including calls to customer support, we were unable to fix the issue.
 In contrast, we had no problem connecting the Rock and Roll using the same application on an IOS device.
 The Kinetic Fit application is loaded with features in the mobile form and was well liked by our testers who were using iPhones.
 Unfortunately, Kinetic Fit is only compatible with Apple TV, IOS Tablets, and Android Tablets.
-It does not work with Apple or Windows based PCs.
+It does not work with Apple or Windows-based PCs.

-This is a big letdown and really limits the functionality of the application.
+This is a big letdown and limits the functionality of the application.
 Does it work with Zwift?
-Yes, it does, but once again, if you are trying to display Zwift on a Mac you will need to use your smartphone with the Zwift companion application in order to connect and push the data to the computer.
+Yes, it does, but once again, if you are trying to display Zwift on a Mac, you will need to use your smartphone with the Zwift companion application to connect and push the data to the computer.
 Confused yet?
-If you were using another smart trainer like the Hammer Direct Drive and you wanted to use Zwift on your desktop computer all that is necessary is to connect an ANT+ dongle to the computer and you are in business because the Hammer Direct can use either ANT+ or Bluetooth.
+If you were using another smart trainer like the Hammer Direct Drive and you wanted to use Zwift on your desktop computer, all that is necessary is to connect an ANT+ dongle to the computer and you are in business because the Hammer Direct can use either ANT+ or Bluetooth.
 The bottom line is that connection to applications both proprietary and third party has been made unnecessarily complicated by Kinetics omission of the ANT+ standard.